Justin Frankel has always pushed the envelopes of music and software.

 So you have users who are willing to be ongoing beta testers?

 JF: Users who are psyched to be using a latest and greatest feature and to give feedback suggesting how things should be.
 It's open — anyone who wants to do it can.
 Generally speaking, it is more effective than any QA process I've ever seen in a corporate environment, and it's much more efficient.

 A big aspect of Reaper seems to be your relationship with your users, versus the way users are probably accustomed to being treated by large companies.

 JF: That's something that we've felt strongly about from the beginning, and it's something I felt when I started my first company — which I then lost control of and sold.

 I saw a good example on the Reaper forums.
 Someone was talking about UI in the Mac port being un- responsive.
 You said, "Hey, I'm not seeing this.
 Let's talk about it," and there was some back and forth.
 Then a few days later, you posted, "Here's a patch.
 We rewrote a ton of the Mac UI painting code," and everyone was like, "That fixed it all....

-The rest of this article is only available with an archive subscription or by purchasing back issue #80.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #80.
 For an upcoming year's free subscription, and our current issue on PDF...